 - 83 percent of two-lane undivided road crashes occur on rural roads.

 - Of 7,430 vehicles involved in head-on crashes on two-lane, undivided roadway segments, only 4.2 percent involved a vehicle attempting to pass or overtake another vehicle.

 - 23 percent of fatal head on crashes on two-lane, divided roads are related to failing to properly negotiate a curve.

 The FARS data indicates that most head-on collisions result from "unintentional maneuvers" (for example, distracted driving, falling asleep at the wheel, or traveling too fast in a curve).
 Other contributing factors include driving under the influence and speeding.
 All too often, these accidents prove to be deadly, commonly resulting in serious, life threatening injuries.
 Victims may sustain traumatic brain injuries, spinal cord injuries, broken bones, concussion, internal organ injuries, and even the loss of a limb.
 (Interestingly, whiplash is usually the result of being rear-ended, not of head-on collisions.)
 If you have been injured in a head-on collision, getting the proper medical treatment should always be your first priority - even if you think you're not hurt.
 Symptoms of certain kinds of head injuries may not appear for hours - or even days - following a crash.

 However, it's also important that you protect yourself and your rights.
 If the accident resulted from another party's negligence, you may have a claim for a personal injury lawsuit, which can help you recoup your lost wages, medical expenses, and other damages.
-The car accident lawyers at Aaron Sachs and Associates can help you understand the full scope of your rights and options, and see that adequate compensation is recovered for your damages and losses.
+The car accident lawyers at Aaron Sachs & Associates, P.C. can help you understand the full scope of your rights and options, and see that adequate compensation is recovered for your damages and losses.
 Injured victims or their families may be entitled to financial compensation for various factors, including: